NBC's Tom Brokaw apologizes for statements widely criticized as troubling stereotypes of Latinos

 While the number of Hispanics who speak Spanish at home is at an all-time high due to immigration trends of recent decades, a record 35 million Hispanics ages 5 and older say they are English proficient, up from 19 million in 2000, according to Pew Research Center.

-If anything, a 2017 Pew Research report suggests that the trends are going in an opposite direction from the impression given by Brokaw.
+If anything, a 2017 Pew Research report suggests that the trends are going in the opposite direction from the impression given by Brokaw.

 "But two trends — a long-standing high intermarriage rate and a decade of declining Latin American immigration — are distancing some Americans with Hispanic ancestry from the life experiences of earlier generations, reducing the likelihood they call themselves Hispanic or Latino," the report said.